Jeremiah's 7 Secrets To Marriage After 10 years

 How many good moments do you need to make up for the bad ones?
 Research has a ratio for you: 5 to 1.

-Jeremiah Translation: 5 to 1 also the ratio of bottles of wine to children.
-So come the end of June we’ll be at 15.
+Jeremiah Translation: 5 to 1 is also the ratio of bottles of wine to children.
+So come the end of June, we’ll be at 15.

 3) Keep Your Standards High